Resources for Undocumented and DACA Students

 For full details about Nevada Residency please visit the Board of Regents Handbook, Title 4 Chapter 15: Regulations for Determining Residency and Tuition Charges.
 For additional information about University of Nevada, Reno in-state tuition and policies, refer to our page on Becoming a Nevada Resident.

 Financial Aid.
-The University of Nevada, Reno offers institutional grants and scholarship opportunities based on merit or financial need.
-These scholarships do not require for a student to complete Free Application for Federal Student Aid (FAFSA).
-Undocumented students can apply for private scholarships.
+The University of Nevada, Reno offers institutional grants and scholarship opportunities based on merit or financial need for students who do not have the opportunity to apply for Free Application for Federal Student Aid (FAFSA).
+Additionally, non-FAFSA eligible students can apply for private scholarships.
 Please visit The Center: Every Student.
 Every Story for a list of scholarships or additional scholarship assistance.

 - Understanding Financial Aid